 We highly recommend the cave tour.
 It’s an hour and a half hike to the cave and another hour in the caves.
 It’s an incredibly unique experience!

 The tropical cloud forests are one of the most treasured yet vulnerable ecosystems in Costa Rica and in the world.
 In Monteverde, there are 3 large reserves with many trails so visitors can experience the extraordinary cloud forests.

-Monteverde Cloud Forest Biological Reserve is the most popular with stunning views of the forest, Santa Elena is higher in elevation with glistening moss and constant drizzle and Children’s Eternal Rain Forest is the largest private reserve in the country.
-No matter which one you visit, the hike through the cloud forest is an experience you’ll cherish forever.
+Monteverde Cloud Forest Biological Reserve is the most popular with stunning views of the forest, Santa Elena is higher in elevation with glistening moss and constant drizzle.
+Both are excellent places to hike in the cloud forest.
+We personally love Santa Elena the most!

 Other Hiking Trails in Costa Rica Worth Mentioning